alyf-de/erpnext_datev/README.md

 ## Disclaimer

-DATEV Unternehmen Online is a trademark of [DATEV eG](https://www.datev.de/).
-This integration is not approved or endorsed by DATEV.
+"DATEV" and "DATEV Unternehmen Online" are trademarks of [DATEV eG](https://www.datev.de/).
+This integration is not approved or endorsed by DATEV eG.

 ## License